-Identifying a list of high priority measures where feedback would be most useful would support efforts to tailor communications and outreach to measure developers, measure implementers, and relevant organizations and individuals who are best positioned to provide and use measure feedback.
-A narrower communication and outreach strategy will support testing what types of messages and communications channels lead to an increased awareness of opportunities to provide measure feedback, and an increase in the volume of measure feedback from diverse constituencies (goal 2).
+Identifying a list of high-priority measures where feedback would be most useful would support efforts to tailor communications and outreach to measure developers, measure implementers, and relevant organizations and individuals who are best positioned to provide and use measure feedback.
+A narrower communication and outreach strategy will support testing what types of messages and communication channels lead to an increased awareness of opportunities to provide measure feedback and an increase in the volume of measure feedback from diverse constituencies (Committee goal 2).

-As part of the communications and outreach plan, NQF will collaborate with target organizations such as specialty societies, measure developers, health systems, and federal agencies to publicize measure feedback opportunities at NQF, including the link to the NQF Measure Feedback Tool.
-These organizations may be those that are directly affected by the priority measures identified for measure feedback (e.g., the measure developer who may need to address measure feedback, the specialty society representing clinicians who are required to report on the measure, or a health system that had previously submitted comments on the measure when under consideration).
+As part of the communications and outreach plan, NQF will collaborate with target organizations such as specialty societies, measure developers, health systems, electronic health record vendors, patient and caregiver advocacy organizations, managed care programs, Medicaid offices, disability organizations, mental health organizations, administering agencies, accountable care organizations, and federal agencies to publicize measure feedback opportunities at NQF, including the link to the NQF Measure Feedback Tool.
+These organizations may be directly affected by the priority measures identified for measure feedback (e.g., the measure developer who may need to address measure feedback, the specialty society representing clinicians who are required to report on the measure, the patient advocacy organization representing a measured population, or a health system who had previously submitted comments on the measure when under consideration).

-A targeted communications campaign using existing email and social media channels will support regular outreach to relevant stakeholders with feedback opportunities, and help to inform a standard approach for soliciting feedback on NQF-endorsed measures that are not currently under review.
-Collaborators will help to inform key messages and tactics for communicating measure feedback opportunities including optimal time frames for soliciting measure feedback from stakeholders.
-Communications will also include expectations around feedback such as who uses measure feedback, and when and how measure feedback may be used.
+A targeted communications campaign using existing email and social media channels will support regular outreach to relevant stakeholders with feedback opportunities and help to inform a standard approach for soliciting feedback on NQF-endorsed measures that are not currently under review.
+Collaborators will help to inform key messages and tactics for communicating measure feedback opportunities including optimal timeframes for soliciting measure feedback from stakeholders.